cisagov/get.gov/posts/2025-08-31-announcing-enterprise-mode.md

 The org admin role is powerful, but we want to protect users from themselves and maintain system integrity.
 By design, *an admin is not a domain manager of any domains*.
 This means that in order to change DNS records, they have to take a series of steps to assign themselves to a domain.
 This small speed bump was confirmed by our research that showed most admins were unlikely to be domain managers, too.

-## A more secure and efficient domain request process
+## A more secure, efficient domain request process

 Since we [launched our new registrar](../2024-01-31-new-way-to-get-a-.gov/), anyone with an [identity-proofed Login.gov account](https://www.login.gov/help/verify-your-identity/overview/) can submit a request for a .gov domain.
 This is a not-small set of the American public, the vast majority of whom are not representatives of eligible governments that may request a .gov domain.
 Since there's never been a formal organization around domains, we couldn’t limit access to requests solely for the entities we know well, like federal agencies.
 This has left would-be impersonators to pretend, as one did, that they were the Department of Energy and authorized to request “thesolarshoe.gov”.